catseye/SixtyPical/README.markdown

 At some point...

+*   `interrupt` routines.
 *   add line number (or at least routine name) to error messages.
 *   6502-mnemonic aliases (`sec`, `clc`)
 *   other handy aliases (`eq` for `z`, etc.)
+*   have `copy` instruction able to copy a constant to a user-def mem loc, etc.
 *   add absolute addressing in shl/shr, absolute-indexed for add, sub, etc.
 *   check and disallow recursion.